Associate Professor, History Department

 Jay and Debe Moskowitz Endowed Chair in Mexico-U.S. Relations

 Senior Research Associate, Program for the Advancement of Research on Conflict and Collaboration

-Advisory Board Member, Program on Latin America and the Caribbean
+Advisory Board Member and Senior Research Associate, Program on Latin America and the Caribbean

 Highest degree earned